powerpak/mendeley-pmid-updater/README.md

 If losing data concerns you, and it should, backup your Mendeley library before using this.
 You can do this by running Mendeley and looking in the `Help` menu for `Create Backup...`

-The script operates locally on your Mendeley database, which is normally ends in `.sqlite`, is named after your Mendeley username, and will be found in one of the following folders:
+The script operates locally on your Mendeley database, which ends in `.sqlite` and is named after your Mendeley username, and will be found in one of the following folders:

 * Mac OS X: /Users/<Your username>/Library/Application Support/Mendeley Desktop/
 * Linux: ~/.local/share/data/Mendeley Ltd./Mendeley Desktop/

 When you make a backup as previously described, Mendeley hands you a ZIP archive of this folder, which will also include all the files for your imported articles.
-This script simply copies the `.sqlite` file into a `backups` folder before it does anything.
+This script simply copies the aforementioned `.sqlite` file into a `backups` folder before it operates on it.

 ## Requirements